oogunbiyi21/stats-compass/README.md

 - ✅ Fixed multiple time series generation conflicts

 ## 🤝 Contributing

-This project is in active development.
-Feel free to:
-- Report issues and bugs
-- Suggest new features or improvements
-- Submit pull requests
-- Share feedback and use cases
-## 🤝 Contributing

 This is an experimental project.
 Feel free to:
 - Try it out and report issues
-- Suggest improvements
+- Suggest improvements or new features
 - Fork and experiment
-- Share feedback
+- Share feedback and use cases

 ## ⚠️ Disclaimer